voyagermesh/voyager/docs/guides/ingress/configuration/ssl-passthrough.md

 The annotation `ingress.appscode.com/ssl-passthrough` allows to configure TLS termination in the backend and not in haproxy.
 When set to `true`, passes TLS connections directly to backend.

 If `ssl-passthrough` is used, HAProxy will use `tcp`.
 For more details see  [here](https://www.haproxy.com/documentation/haproxy/deployment-guides/tls-infrastructure/).
-When `ssl-pasthrough` is enabled, Voyager automatically converts your HTTP ingress rules to TCP rules.
+When `ssl-passthrough` is enabled, Voyager automatically converts your HTTP ingress rules to TCP rules.

-Please note that following features are not supported when using `ssl-pasthrough`:
+Please note that following features are not supported when using `ssl-passthrough`:

 - Multiple paths for HTTP rules.
 - `headerRules` and `rewriteRules` for backends.